cupidthecat/cherubsh/examples/README.md

 # CherubSH Examples

-These scripts are ordinary Bash-style shell scripts that run under CherubSH.
+These are regular Bash-style shell scripts that run under CherubSH.

 From the repository root: